wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 * Payments processing

 vCita helps you convert visitors into clients.
-It can replace your contact form or add to any existing contact form you’ve already been using.
+It can replace your contact form or add to any existing contact form you've already been using.

 = The Only Contact Form in Wordpress that provides a meeting scheduler! = = Also comes as a Widget for scheduling  - See Screenshots =